Edinburgh high school named among Scotland’s best in Parent Power Sunday Times Schools Guide 2023

 Fettes College and St Mary’s Music School, meanwhile, were named The Sunday Times Scotland Independent Secondary Schools of the Year.

-In the thriving Scottish independent sector, St Mary’s Music School in Edinburgh, which is celebrating its 50th anniversary, tops the list of independent schools that follow the Scottish education system.
+In the thriving Scottish independent sector, St Mary’s Music School in Edinburgh tops the list of independent schools that follow the Scottish education system.

-Fettes College, alma mater of Tony Blair, the actress Tilda Swinton and the fictional James Bond, heads the table for Scottish fee-paying schools offering A-levels and GCSEs.
+Fettes College, alma mater of Tony Blair, the actress Tilda Swinton and the fictional James Bond, tops the table for Scottish fee-paying schools offering A-levels and GCSEs.

 Hide Ad